The Paradox of Confiding in (Near) Strangers

 Who do you talk to about important matters?
 Most of us would answer that question with a short list of names including perhaps a parent, a sibling, a significant other, and/or a few close friends.
 These are the people we trust, share intimate details with, and rely on, and they're essential for our social support.
 Or so we and social scientists have always thought.

-New research from Harvard sociologist Mario Luis Small reveals that, while that small group, known as a core discussion network, is important, we routinely confide in people we don’t know very well.
+Recent research from Harvard sociologist Mario Luis Small reveals that, while that small group, known as a core discussion network, is important, we routinely confide in people we don’t know very well.
 Small thinks this underappreciated fact might tell us something important about human nature and the kinds of connections we need to combat loneliness.

-"People’s true pool of confidants is everyone they run into,” Small writes in his new book, Someone to Talk To.
+"People’s true pool of confidants is everyone they run into,” Small writes in his book, Someone to Talk To.
 In the book, he describes an in-depth case study of 38 graduate students in the first year of their graduate programs, a time in life Small chose expressly because it is full of change and challenge.
 Small and his team dug into the details of the students’ concerns and conversations about finances, career prospects, family life, and the like.
 He contends that such a small-scale intimate approach reveals truths about people’s lives that a big data approach will miss.
 But he backed up his findings with a national survey of more than 2,000 adults, age 18 and older, and reviewed other studies as well.
 The large-scale findings aligned with the smaller study, showing that slightly more than half the time, people confided in others they didn’t know well.

 I recently asked Small about the significance of how we decide who to talk to.